-One-half of such RSUs vest on the 3rd anniversary of grant.
-The other half vests on the 3rd anniversary of the grant only if the company attains certain defined adjusted average after-tax return on equity ("ROE") levels over the 3-year measurement period.
+Forty percent (40%) of such RSUs granted to our CEO, and fifty percent (50%) of such RSUs granted to our other executive officers, vest on the third anniversary of grant.
+Sixty percent (60%) of the RSUs granted to our CEO, and fifty percent (50%) of such RSUs granted to our other executive officers, vest on the third anniversary of the grant only if the company attains certain defined adjusted (or non-GAAP) average after-tax return on equity ("ROE") levels over the 3-year measurement period.
 The Committee has chosen ROE because it believes it is an appropriate indicator of the return the company is delivering on shareholders' equity, since it reflects both bottom-line profitability and the manner in which the company is managing shareholders' equity to generate such profitability.
 The Committee believes that ROE is particularly relevant for the financial services industry in light of the capital-intensive nature of many of our businesses, making it a useful measure of relative performance across many financial services firms.
-Commencing with grants made in respect of fiscal 2017 performance, the vesting formula is as follows (with results to be interpolated as necessary):
+The Committee uses adjusted ROE for these purposes, as presented in our quarterly earnings releases, which excludes certain material items that may not be indicative of our core operating results.
+For grants made in respect of fiscal 2018 performance, the vesting formula is as follows (with results to be interpolated as necessary):

 Adjusted 3-Year Average After-Tax ROE RSU Vesting Percentage

-≥18% 150%
+≥19% 150%

-15% 125%
+16% 125%

-12% 100%
+13% 100%

-9% 75%
+10% 75%

-6% 50%
+7% 50%

-<6% 0%
+<7% 0%